 There are several reasons why you might want to change the configuration of your deployment:

-- To add features, such as machine learning.
+- To add features, such as machine learning or APM (application performance monitoring).

 - To increase or decrease capacity by changing the amount of reserved memory and storage for different parts of your deployment.